In This Article

 Well-made ferments stored in a root cellar or cool basement hold for 12–18 months without deterioration.
 Sauerkraut, kimchi, lacto-fermented pickles, preserved lemons, miso — all are produced with zero energy input beyond harvest and processing labor.
 For off-grid food security, this is the lowest-cost, lowest-tech, highest-reliability preservation method available.

-Our current fermentation program: 8 one-gallon crocks running continuously from September through April.
-We process roughly 60 pounds of cabbage, 20 pounds of daikon, and 40 pounds of mixed vegetables per season.
-Startup equipment cost: under $100 for ceramic crocks and weights.
+Our current fermentation program runs 8 one-gallon ceramic crocks continuously from September through April.
+Over a season we process roughly 60 pounds of cabbage, 20 pounds of daikon, and 40 pounds of mixed vegetables — all of it transformed into shelf-stable food that actually improves with time.
+Startup equipment cost: under $100 for crocks and weights.
+After that, the only inputs are salt, produce, and patience.

 Root Cellaring: The Forgotten Method